 There are few aspects of marketing that attract so much waffle or quite so many weasel words as the black art of branding.
 This is probably because a re-brand often involves huge amounts of money and management naval gazing.
 All of this must somehow be justified.
 The latest to get inebriated on branding bullshit is £9bn travel business Thomas Cook.
-It owns a raft of travel-related brands in Europe and decided to unite them under a new logo it calls a ‘Sunny Heart’, the design of which resembles a yellow sticking plaster (the company is mid-way through a turnaround after all).
+It owns a raft of travel-related brands in Europe and decided to unite them under a new logo it calls a ‘Sunny Heart’, the design of which resembles a yellow sticking plaster.
+In turn, I associate it with the adage about placing a sticking plaster over a gaping wound: the company is mid-way through a turnaround after all.

-For many decades Thomas Cook had a more appropriate logo for a travel firm (based on a globe – see below) but someone decided a nice yellow heart was what was really needed instead.
-Check out what Thomas Cook Group CEO Harriet Green and CFO Michael Healy have to say in this announcement of the new logo – all 550 words of it.
-If you don’t understand a word of what they’re saying, or maybe do but simply don’t believe it, form an orderly line behind me.
+For many decades Thomas Cook had a more appropriate logo for a travel firm based on a globe.
+But someone decided a nice yellow heart was what was really needed instead.
+Check out what Thomas Cook Group CEO Harriet Green has to say in this announcement of the new logo.
+If you don’t understand a word of what she’s saying, or maybe do but simply don’t believe it, form an orderly line behind me.
 I don’t know about Sunny Heart; heavy heart would seem more apt.

-Who writes and approves this illiterate guff?
-And more importantly, who believes it?
-The answer is the branding people; all those with a vested interest in surrounding what’s often quite simple with an aura of expertise and mystique.
-And presumably Thomas Cook’s Harriet Green (above) and Michael Healy.
+Her quote smacks of branding gobbledygook written by an underling who’s been seduced by the branding folks.
+These are the people with a vested interest in surrounding what’s often quite simple with an aura of expertise and mystique – so that they can justify the huge expense.
+Thomas Cook’s Harriet Green has fallen for it too.
 Why didn’t Thomas Cook’s head of corporate communications speak up when all this was going on?
 Maybe they’re also complicit.